sjmiller8182/sjmiller8182.github.io/_posts/2020-04-15-blog-post-3.md

 The following functions will create arrays from iterables.

 * `np.array`: creates an `np.ndarray` from an existing object.
 For instance coverting a `List` to an `ndarray`.
-* `np.asarray`: converts an object to an ndarray, but does not copy an existing `np.ndarray` to a new object.
+* `np.asarray`: converts an object to an `ndarray`, but does notcreate a copy of an existing `ndarray`.

-`np.array` is by far the most well known array creation function in numpy.
+`np.array` is by far the most well known array creation function in NumpP.
-While I do not think an example is needed, a simple example is provided for completion.
+An example it provided below.

 ```python
 # create an ndarray from a list